Collaboration tools

 To import PDF file pages into a slideshow, click on the button /client/media/gui/open_pdf_button/en.png when creating it.

-If the administrator had configured all the required settings on the server side, but the plugin is not installed, you will see the Framework settings pop-up when trying to import a file.
+If the administrator had configured all the required settings on the TrueConf Server side, but the plugin is not installed, you will see the Framework settings pop-up when trying to import a file.
 Click on the Install button to automatically download the plugin.

 The plugin is installed from your video conferencing server.
 If there is any download problem, please contact your server administrator.

-During conferences and video calls, you can share your screen or separate windows (including browsers) from TrueConf client application.
+During conferences and video calls, you can use a client application to share your screen or separate application windows (including browser windows).

-Your content will be visible to all conference participants connected via TrueConf client applications and browsers (using WebRTC technology).
-Besides, the content shared during the conference can also be recorded for future reference.
+The content will be seen by all participants connected via TrueConf client applications and browsers (via WebRTC).
+Besides, the content shared during a conference can be recorded (only if the participant who is presenting the content had previously given the corresponding permission in the Tools section of the application settings).

 Only maximized windows are correctly displayed during content sharing.
 Minimized windows will not be shared.